Trilateration using Unlabeled Path or Loop Lengths: Paths and Loops

 And now we can prove our other main theorem.

-\begin{proof}[Proof of Theorem~\ref{thm:punchline}] By assumption $\pmb{\alpha}$ allows for trilateration.
-A measurement ensemble that allows for trilateration is always infinitesimally rigid.
+\begin{proof}[Proof of Theorem~\ref{thm:punchline}] By assumption, $\pmb{\alpha}$ allows for trilateration.
+A path or loop measurement ensemble that allows for trilateration is always infinitesimally rigid.
+(The ability to trilaterate makes a generic real $\p$ uniquely determined (globally rigid) from its labelled measurements.
+Thus, one cannot continuously change $\p$ while keeping the measurements fixed (local rigidity).
+If the ensemble was not infinitesimally rigid at a generic $\p$, then using the proof from~\cite{asimow}, it could not be locally rigid.)
 So from Lemma~\ref{lem:punchline2} we know that $l(\q)$ is generic in $L_{d,n}$.
 We next argue that this trilateration must be nice: During a trilateration step, the $D$ functionals are linearly independent.
 So from Lemma~\ref{lem:Cdep} and the genericity of $\p$, the $D$ measurement values must have rational rank $D$.

 So we can now apply Lemma~\ref{lem:punchline1} with the roles of $\p$ and $\q$ reversed as well as the roles of $\pmb{\alpha}$ and $\pmb{\beta}$.

 \end{proof}